KrakenLeaf/SPARCOM/README.md

 	This code is for academic purposes only.

 	If you are using this code, please cite:
-    1. Solomon, Oren, et al. "Sparsity-based super-resolution microscopy from correlation information: erratum."
-Optics Express 26.16 (2018): 20849-20849.
+    1. Solomon, Oren, et al. "Sparsity-based super-resolution microscopy from correlation information."
+Optics Express 26.14 (2018): 18238-18269.

 2. Requirements